 - Sadly, ostomates are dealing with emergency situations, such as a natural disaster.

 Here's the other issue.
 Many people would like to donate their excess ostomy supplies to those in need, but sometimes that requires shipping and the expense of postage often stops them.
 This is the reason why #philanthroship for ostomates was created — philanthropy + shipping.
 A campaign started in July, 2017 to help cover the cost of postage when mailing donated ostomy supplies to those who need it most.

 “Donated ostomy supplies were much needed from a financial perspective to recover what was lost, but also to give us peace of mind.
-It was one less thing to worry about when we were trying to re-build our lives and continue with my father's cancer treatment.
+It was one less thing to worry about while we were trying to rebuild our lives and continue with my father's cancer treatment.
 We truly appreciate your help in our greatest time of need.”

 – Pia Chaudhury

-I'm so grateful for every gift, because without them #philanthroship for ostomates would not exist.
-I wish to offer a special thanks to the following people for generously giving of their time, contributions or ostomy supplies:
+I'm so grateful for every gift because without this pay-it-forward initiative would not exist today.
+I wish to offer a special thanks to the following people for generously giving of their time, contributions and donations:

 Emily & Matthew Boa; Patrick Devereaux; Joann Dentinger; Suzanne & Christopher Doré; Christin McClurern, WOCN; Amanda Parrin; Kemp Family Foundation; Robin Glover; Tanya Vo, WOCN; Donna Luce; Ralph Hartsock; Stacey Morgan; M.R.
 Grant; Eileen Kersul; Dave Darnell; Rita Whitney, WOCN; Daisianne Younger; Seth Weatherly.

 Philanthropy has many meanings – kindness, goodwill, and generosity – but the most important definitions are the ones we make.
 So many of you have helped promote this campaign, and to me that is philanthropic.
 I am honored to be part of such an amazing and supportive community.